Homesapp/Homesapp2/replit.md

 A financial tracking and payout management system handles commissions, referrals, and rental income.
 This includes `rentalCommissionConfigs`, `accountantAssignments`, `payoutBatches`, and `incomeTransactions` tables, with a workflow for accountants to create transactions and batches, and admins to approve them.
 Access control is role-based, ensuring data isolation for accountants.

 A comprehensive rental contract and commission management system tracks the complete rental lifecycle from reservation (apartado) to check-in and payment release.
-The `rentalContracts` table stores contract details, commission calculations, lifecycle timestamps, and digital signature tracking for owner and tenant terms.
+The `rentalContracts` table stores contract details, commission calculations, lifecycle timestamps, and digital signature tracking for owner and tenant terms. **Terms Acceptance Integration**: Owner terms acceptance from property submission wizard (`propertySubmissionDrafts.termsAcceptance`) automatically flows into rental contracts.
+When a draft is approved, it's linked to the created property via `propertyId`, and `termsAcceptance` is normalized with `acceptedAt` timestamp.
+During rental contract creation, `ownerTermsSignedAt` is auto-filled from the draft's acceptance data, streamlining the contract lifecycle and ensuring compliance tracking.

 Commission calculations are automated based on lease duration following the official rental terms:
 - 5+ years = 3 months rent